mpsanchis/flash-qc/README.md

 - The plugin has a mechanism to determine success-failure with a card.
 This can be as simple as a set of buttons Anki style or automatic evaluation
 - The plugin renders the forms or closest equivalent to add/edit/remove cards.

-### The responsabilities of the flash-qc front are the following:
+### The responsabilities of the flash-qc front are the following

 - Generate some sort of container where the plugin is rendered.
 This could be the WASM VM, or an HTML iFrame.
 - Disponibilize a postMessage API to communicate with the iFrame and behave as an HTTP client for the flash-qc backend server.